DFedorA/getInfo/README.md

 ## Utility functionality
 1. Determining the file system and subdomains of the web application.
 2. Enumeration of URL query parameters.
-3. Collecting information about the server using Nmap (ports and services, OS).
+3. Collecting information about the server using Nmap (ports and services, characteristics OS).
 4. Collection of information about web technologies:
    1. CMS (plugins, version, CVE) - WordPress, Joomla.
    2. WAF - Cloudflare, Aws.
    3. Backend - Django.
+5. Create sitemaps for web applications.
+There is support for displaying the graph of the relationship of internal links as an image.
+ The output is three files:
+   1. internal links.
+   2. external links.
+   3. map of the relationship of internal links in JSON format.

 ## List of available flags
 ```